tulir/cbind/README.md

 Documentation is available via [gdooc](https://docs.rocketnine.space/gitlab.com/tslocum/cbind).

-You may use `whichkeybind` to determine and validate key combinations.
+The utility program `whichkeybind` may be used to determine and validate key combinations.

 ```bash
 go get gitlab.com/tslocum/cbind/whichkeybind